 Apr 022018

-This NAND gate using transistors circuit simulates the operation of a two or more inputs NAND gate.
-(There is a diode for each input.
+This NAND gate with transistors circuit, built with transistors, simulates the operation of a NAND gate with two or more inputs.
+(There is one diode for each input.
 D1, D2, D3, …, Dn)

-The truth table below shows the behavior of a NAND gate.
-We can see that the output is a logic “Low” when all inputs are in “High” logic level.
+The truth table below shows how the NAND gate works.
+We can see that the output is a logic “low” when all inputs are in a logic “high” state.

-Any other combination of inputs (“Low” , “High”) will cause the output to have a “High” logic level.
-The diagram shows that the circuit uses two transistors, working in the cut-off and saturation regions.
+Any other combination of inputs (“Low”, “High”) will cause the output to have a “High” logic level.
+The figure shows that the circuit uses two transistors operating in the cutoff and saturation regions.

-In the case when both inputs are in “High” logic level, the two diodes are inversely polarized, and they function like an open circuit.
-The transistor Q1 is biased through resistor R1 and enters the saturation region.
+When both inputs are at “high” logic level, the two diodes are inversely polarized and act as an open circuit.
+Transistor Q1 is biased by resistor R1 and enters saturation.

-The saturation current of transistor Q1 biases the Q2 transistor.
-The Q2 transistor goes into saturation, causing a “Low” logic level at the output (collector Q2).
+The saturation current of the Q1 transistor biases the Q2 transistor, causing the Q2 transistor to go into saturation, resulting in a “low” logic level at the output (the collector of the Q2 transistor).

-If any or all inputs are logic “Low”, the base of the transistor does not have enough voltage to be polarized and transistor Q1 does not conduct.
-Without the collector current of Q1, transistor Q2 is not biased, there is no current conduction and the output will be a “high” logic level.
+If any or all of the inputs are logic “low,” the base of the transistor does not have enough voltage to be polarized and transistor Q1 does not conduct.
+Without the collector current of Q1, transistor Q2 is not biased, there is no current conduction, and the output is a logic “high” level.

 2N2222 NPN bipolar transistor

-Note: The circuit is powered by a 5 volts voltage source.
+Note: The circuit is powered from a 5 volt source.

 List of circuit components